odinuv/web/articles/html/index.md

 <p>Three is smaller than five: 3 < 5</p>
 {% endhighlight %}

-Because the `<` character denotes the start of tag in HTML, you should write:
+Because the `<` character denotes the start of a tag in HTML, you should write:

 {% highlight html %}
 <p>Three is smaller than five: 3 &lt; 5</p>